- Read our latest blog post to keep up with potential legislative action on a Section 174 fix.

 Our January 2023 article regarding the capitalization of research and experimental (R&E) costs under Internal Revenue Code Section 174 sketched a rather gloomy picture for U.S. companies.

-Now, several weeks later — and the first of the major tax deadlines in the rear-view mirror — the landscape unfortunately has not changed much.
+Today the landscape unfortunately has not changed much.
 In fact, the situation became even more difficult to navigate as the technical issues and unanswered questions under Section 174 and the Tax Cuts and Jobs Act (TCJA) came into sharp focus when taxpayers prepared returns and estimates for the March 15 deadline.

 We compiled seven FAQs to help you understand where this issue currently stands and how it might impact your organization.